Alignak-monitoring-contrib/alignak-backend/docs/intro.rst

     * end user (webui, command line...) can get and add configurations elements
     * Alignak gets its configuration from the backend when the arbiter module is starting
+    * user rights management
+    * template management for host and services

 * manage retention